- MuleSoft Anypoint Studio – Enterprise Edition.

 1. Click on the Connector configuration tab:

-2. Give a proper naming convention for connection Name, for example:
+2. Give a proper naming convention for the connection Name, for example:

-3. Click on Connection tab and select Generic Connection
+3. Click on the Connection tab and select Generic Connection

 5. Provide proper JNDI configuration parameters like the following:

 6. Give proper Connection parameters in the Connection tab: